KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 konduit-build myPipeline.json --modules tensorflow,nd4j,image --deploy docker --docker.config "name=x,version=y" --incudeJava "com.company:mylibrary:1.0.0"
 ```

 The Wizard style of CLI use will guide users through selecting the options for their pipeline.
-This will be implementation after the "command line" style of use.
+In terms of implementation priority, this will be implementation after the "command line" style of use.
 Again the specifics of the design need to be worked out, but it is suggested that usage will look something like the following

 ```